cgdewar/hello-world/README.md

 # hello-world
-Thisis my first repository to learn how to use github
+This is my first repository to learn how to use github.

+I am learning github to be able to edit and modify other peoples gits